BlessingUb/bank-tech-test/README.md

 - Now tested for the withdraw method, hardcoded the deduction.
 - The problem now as seen from irb is customers can withdraw the money they dont have, goodness! looks like the bank will soon run bankrupt, we need to fix it.
 - Written a failing test to raise error when balance is less than the amount to be withdrawn, also fix the gemfile so I can check for coverage and also did some rubocop setup cos it wasnt working well before now.
+- I had an error message, Runtime error after writing out the code for the insufficent funds test, I was stuck with it for over 30 minutes, debugging the error, i successfully just copied the error message in the test and pasted it on the code, i guess i must have missed a space or so. but yay a green test now.
+-